North Dakota Interventionist

-Information on Drugs, Alcohol and Interventions in North Dakota
+Information on Drugs, Alcohol, and Interventions in North Dakota

 When considering a North Dakota Interventionist, it is helpful to understand the predominance of the different drugs and their activities within the state.
 The rural state of North Dakota is mainly grasslands.
-Grain and beef production are the state’s primary industries.
-North Dakota has one of the lowest populations in America, that being a population density of 9.3 persons per square mile.
+Grain and beef production is the state’s primary industries.
+North Dakota has one of the lowest populations in America, being a population density of 9.3 persons per square mile.
 The majority of the state’s residents live in The Red River Valley, in Fargo and Grand Forks.
 Sadly, the residents’ isolation did not protect them from the drug and alcohol problem that is sweeping the nation.

 North Dakota Interventionist can be helpful for those suffering from addiction.
-Methamphetamine is abused and trafficked quite often throughout North Dakota, and poses the most severe drug threat to the state.
+Methamphetamine is abused and trafficked quite often throughout North Dakota and poses the most severe drug threat to the state.
 Law enforcement and health officials are becoming increasingly concerned with the amount of methamphetamine in the state.
 Mexican poly-drug trafficking organizations supply much of the methamphetamine in North Dakota; however, no single drug organization dominates the methamphetamine industry.
 Mexican drug organizations operate out of Mexico, California, and Washington.
 Methamphetamine is shipped into North Dakota on vehicles, trains, and buses.
 Sometimes, although to a lesser extent, methamphetamine is mailed in small quantities via U.S. Mail and Federal Express.
 The marijuana trafficking industry is dominated by Mexican drug organizations.
-Marijuana, in 5 to 10 pound quantities, is transported into North Dakota from the Southwest border via private vehicles and mail carriers.
+Marijuana, in 5 to 10-pound quantities, is transported into North Dakota from the Southwest border via private vehicles and mail carriers.
 Marijuana is not locally-grown very often in North Dakota.